The Flavors of Yucatán

-A trip to Yucatán is fabulous for exploring beaches, archaeological sites, and nature, but also the scents and flavors of the delicious local cuisine which has been named as part of the Intangible Cultural Heritage of Yucatán.
-The variety found in contemporary Yucatecan cooking is a result of mixing Maya ingredients and techniques - such as underground ovens - with Spanish and Cuban influences.
+A trip to Yucatán offers fabulous exploration of beaches, archaeological sites, and nature.
+But it’s also a prime opportunity to experience the scents and flavors of the delicious local cuisine, recently named Intangible Cultural Heritage of Yucatán.
+The variety found in contemporary Yucatecan cooking is a result of mixing Maya ingredients and techniques—such as underground ovens (píib)—with Spanish and Cuban influences.

-Here are some flavors and dishes that you can sample on your next visit to Yucatán, and that will stay in your heart forever.
+Here are some key flavors and essential dishes to sample on your next visit to Yucatán—tastes that are guaranteed to stay in your heart forever.

-Even though it’s one of the spiciest chilis in the world, it’s a basic ingredient that’s used in the salsas that accompany pretty much every Yucatecan meal.
-Habanero adds a little zing to tomato sauces and beans, or it is prepared in Xnipec along with chopped tomato, cilantro, and onion.
-If you’re really adventurous, you can bite right in.
+Despite being one of the spiciest chilis in the world, the habanero is a basic ingredient used in the salsas accompanying virtually every Yucatecan meal.
+Habanero adds a little (okay, a big) kick to tomato sauces and beans, or it's famously prepared in xnipek (often called the Yucatecan pico de gallo) with chopped tomato, cilantro, and onion.
+If you’re truly adventurous, you can bite right in!

-This is a leafy green that grows along walls and in Yucatecan backyards.
-In Maya it’s known as Chaykol or Xchay.
-It’s used in Vaporcitos and Tamales, in cheese-stuffed Empanadas, in scrambled eggs, and blended into Aguas Frescas.
-It has many nutritional properties that make it a Yucatecan superfood.
+This leafy green grows readily along walls and in Yucatecan backyards.
+In Maya, it’s known as chaykol or xchay.
+It's used in several kinds of tamales, in cheese-stuffed empanadas, in scrambled eggs, and blended into refreshing aguas frescas (vegetable-based drinks).
+Its many nutritional properties easily qualify it as a Yucatecan superfood.

 Coconut

-Along the coast, you can enjoy coconut water and scoop out the pulp directly from the fruit; but you can also find it as the star ingredient in confections, custards, ice creams, cakes, beverages, or even in fish and seafood dishes.
+Along the coast, you can enjoy fresh coconut water and scoop out the pulp directly from the fruit.
+Inland, it remains a star ingredient in confections, custards, ice creams, cakes, beverages, and even savory fish and seafood dishes.

 Pepita, or Pumpkin Seed